TheGX/LTW/README.md

 ## Project - House Rental
 Website where owners and can list their houses and apartments for tourists to rent.

-- [x] There are simultaneously two types of users: owners and tourists
+- [x] There are simultaneously two types of users: tourists and hosts
 - [x] Register a new account
 - [x] Login and logout
 - [x] Edit their profile